Fatima House: History

 Since 1960, Fatima House remains the most common name used to refer to the building.
 On this point, the nunnery have also referred to the home, building or both as the Fatima Hostel or Fatima Working Girls' House.
 Thus, the building is used both as a residence for some of the Ursuline nuns and as a homeless shelter for young women.
 Clients are over 16 years and under 26 years to be accepted as residents.
 They generally may stay not longer after they are 30 years of age.

 Throughout the years, since becoming a homelessness shelter, the house has received funding from the local government, sponsorship or voluntarily work by private firms, and several means of donations by groups and individuals of different backgrounds.
 The home has also been the subject for studies related to social work in Malta in areas of involving children, poverty, homelessness and empowerment for women.
 It has been observed that among the needs of the clients of the house, before moving to independent living, is to help them deal with emotional feelings caused due their difficult childhood.
 Along the years, the home was aided by a number of volunteers, with continuous request for.
 The Ursulines operate a website for necessarily contact solely for the purpose of the home.

 A restoration permission was requested from the Planning Authority by the Superior Nun Elonora Chetcuti in March 2019, and was given the go ahead in September 2019.

+In August 2025, an agreement was signed between the Ministry for Social Policy and Children's Rights and the foundation known locally as Fondazzjoni Sebħ so that the latter could run the house for similar purposes.